lawrencekim5/PikeAlert/README.md

 # PikeAlert
 Discord bot made with Python.
-Detects when specified members joins voice channels and sends alerts to specified channels.
+Detects when specified members join voice channels and sends alerts to specified channels.